ntcgeorge/BCEHR/README.md

-## 1. Project Overview -- Where Two Streams Meets
+## 1. Project Introduction

+### 1.1 Overview

+Proportional hazards models(Cox Model) are a class of survival models in statistics, it is widely applied in insurance pricing model and public health analysis.
+A major strength of Cox Model is its ability to encompass time-dependent covariates, that is the covariates change over time.
+According to [Cabral, Howard J.](https://doi.org/10.1186/s12874-016-0248-6) , time-dependent method has more promising result than other non time-dependent methods.
+In public health research, investigating the chronically order of patients records is extremely helpful for understanding patient clinical status, to accomplishing this, researchers need to spend lots of time on data cleaning and sorting, it is a huge challenge for those who are not familiar with database and data cleaning tools.
+Another problem is ,due to the protection of patient privacy, obtaining personal health records is extremely hard for insurers and researchers.
+Even though they can access to these records, it cannot contain the capacity of big data which means a huge obstacle for model training and data-driven analysis.
+A decent solution to these problems is to develop a system that organizing the health records in the form of block chain and providing API for users.
+Since not only the owner of the chain can access to it, the authenticity of data matters, we need to make sure the records on the system cannot be tampered once they are uploaded.
+That is why we decided to use the structure of block chain.

-As Satoshi Nakamoto suggested on his passage [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)，transactions can be stored on the distributed ledgers using block chain technology.
+Let me introduce a little bit background of block chain before we dive into some specific details, as Satoshi Nakamoto suggested on his passage [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)，transactions can be stored on the distributed ledgers using block chain technology.
 This revolutionary design is called block chain and the transaction ledger is the famous Bitcoin.
-The block chain technology then be modified and developed to become extensible and customizable which can maintain the records immutable and execute smart contract -- a set of pre-defined rules for transactions.
-Another motivation about this project is the need for a better way of organizing health record data for conducting research and secure data sharing method for broader collaboration with commercial organizations especially with Insurance Companies.
-That is where two streams , block chain technology and traditional public health discipline meets -- Block Chain Electronic Health Records.
+The block chain technology then be modified and developed to become extensible and customizable which can maintain the transactions records immutable and execute smart contract -- a set of pre-defined rules for transactions.
+Combined with the need for a better way of organizing health record data for conducting research and secure data sharing method for broader collaboration with commercial organizations ,especially with Insurance Companies, we have our new idea of health records system -- Block Chain Electronic Health Records.

+Block chain technology is pretty mature and robust nowadays,we only have to make some minor modification on it to meet our business requirements.

 The System includes applications below: